whtouche/wdi_6_js_hw_todo_app/README.md

 ## Things you'll need to do

 * Build a DOM structure for the app with useful IDs and classes that will allow easy manipulation from JavaScript &ndash; there are some defined in `style.css` already
-* Add a click handler to your "Create" button that calls a function on your `TodoApp` instance to create the item &ndash; you'll need to do this within an onload function, no `onclick` attributes in your HTML!
+* In an onload handler, add an onclick handler to your "Create" button that calls a function on `TodoApp`, which will create the item from the text in the form field
 * Create an appropriate constructor for `TodoItem` and implement a function that "renders" the item into a DOM node that `TodoApp` can insert
 * Add `TodoItem` functions to generate the Complete and Delete buttons with onclick functions that perform those actions, and incorporate the buttons into the "rendered" DOM node
 * Make `TodoItem` responsible for preventing blank items from being created (think validators in Rails)